EasyDayCleaning/Easy-Day-Team2/wordpress/wp-content/plugins/slider-by-supsystic/readme.txt

 SEO optimized sliders can do a better job of getting the images and captions indexed well in the search engine.
 Fade, slide, rollover, slice anything you think is possible now with Slider by Supsystic plugin.
 We give high level of support for users and are willing to help you out even for some custom implementations in slider.

-= Support =
+= Slider by SupsysticSupport =

 If you have any problem or feature request for the Slider by Supsystic, please [let us know](http://supsystic.com/plugins/slider?utm_source=wordpress&utm_medium=contactus&utm_campaign=slider "Contact Us")!

-= Translations in your language =
+= Translations in Your Language =

-You have an incredible opportunity to get PRO version for free.
-Make Translation of the plugin!
+You have an incredible opportunity to get PRO version of the Slider plguin for FREE.
+All you need is to make translation of the plugin!
 It will be amazing if you take advantage of this offer!

 * English
 * Spanish (Mexico)